Stabbing Pairwise Intersecting Disks by Five Points: Algorithmic Considerations

-A generalization of Seidel's algorithm for low-dimensional linear programming~\cite{Seidel91} shows that we can solve an LP-type problem in expected time $O(|\H|)$, provided that an $O(1)$-time \emph{violation test} is available: given a set $\B \subseteq \H$ and a constraint $H \in \H$, we say that $H$ \emph{violates} $\B$ if and only if $w\big(\B \cup \{H\}\big) < w(\B)$.
-In a violation test, we are given $\B$ and $H$, and we must determine (i) whether $\B$ is a valid basis for some subset of constraints; and (ii) whether $H$ violates $\B$. \footnote{Here, we follow the presentation of Chazelle~\cite{Chazelle01}.
-Sharir and Welzl~\cite{SharirWe92} do not require property (i) of a violation test.
+A generalization of Seidel's algorithm for low-dimensional linear programming~\cite{Seidel91,SharirWe92} shows that we can solve an LP-type problem in $O(|\H|)$ expected time, provided that a constant time algorithm for the following problem is available.
+Here and below, the constant factor in the $O$-notation may depend on the combinatorial dimension. \begin{itemize} \item \textbf{Violation test:} Given a basis $\B$ and a constraint $H\in\H$, determine whether $H$ violates $\B$ and return an error message if $\B$ is not a basis for any $\H'\subseteq\H$.\footnote{Here, we follow the presentation of Chazelle and \Matousek~\cite{ChazelleMa96}.
+Sharir and Welzl~\cite{SharirWe92} use a violation test without the error message.
 Instead, they need an additional \emph{basis computation} primitive: given a basis $\B$ and a constraint $H \in \H$, find a basis for $\B \cup \{H\}$.
-If a violation test with property (i) exists and if $d$ is a constant, a basis computation primitive can easily be implemented by brute force enumeration.} Here and below, the constant factor in the $O$-notation may depend on $d$.
+If a violation test with error message exists and if the combinatorial dimension is a constant, a basis computation primitive can easily be implemented by brute-force enumeration.} \end{itemize}